-- Cemeteries acquisition and development for land used as a cemetery - Public toilets provision of public convenience facilities including public toilets, restrooms. - Aquatic centres public swimming pools, splash pads, paddling pools etc. - Sports halls indoor venues for court sports - · Libraries provision of new library facilities - Community centres provision of new community centres and meeting spaces
+- Cemeteries acquisition and development for land used as a cemetery - · Public toilets provision of public convenience facilities including public toilets, restrooms.

+- · Sports halls indoor venues for court sports - · Libraries provision of new library facilities - Community centres provision of new community centres and meeting spaces

-Development contributions for community infrastructure are levied on a catchment basis, meaning the development contribution charge may be different between catchments (see Part 5 Catchment Maps for outline of the areas which make up the district).
-Catchments for the application of community infrastructure development contributions have been configured to reflect the characteristics of the activity.
+Development contributions for community infrastructure are levied on a catchment basis, meaning the development contribution charge may be different between catchments (see Part 5 Catchment Maps. for outline of the areas which make up the district), Catchments for the application of community infrastructure development contributions have been configured to reflect the characteristics of the activity.
 In particular this relates to:

-- The geography and topography of the district and especially physical separation between towns and villages. - Development patterns across the district and, more specifically, the concentration of development in areas. - The connectivity and proximity for communities to utilise and share the community infrastructure network.

-- Level of service and level of provision required to meet community demand. - The practical application of assigning benefits to specific communities.
+- The geography and topography of the district and especially physical separation between towns and villages. - Development patterns across the district and, more specifically, the concentration of development in areas. - The connectivity and proximity for communities to utilise and share the community infrastructure network. - · Level of service and level of provision required to meet community demand. - The practical application of assigning benefits to specific communities.